getodk/central-backend/docs/api.md

 ### List all Forms [GET]

-Currently, there are no paging or filtering options, so listing `Form`s will get you every Form in the system, every time.
+Currently, there are no paging or filtering options, so listing `Form`s will get you every Form you are allowed to access, every time.

+As of version 1.2, Forms that are unpublished (that only carry a draft and have never been published) will appear with full metadata detail.
+Previously, certain details like `name` were omitted.
+You can determine that a Form is unpublished by checking the `publishedAt` value: it will be `null` for unpublished forms.

 This endpoint supports retrieving extended metadata; provide a header `X-Extended-Metadata: true` to additionally retrieve the `submissions` count of the number of `Submission`s that each Form has and the `lastSubmission` most recent submission timestamp, as well as the Actor the Form was `createdBy`.